Jsinger03/JS-AI-Fact-Checker-Web-App/module_04.md

 ## Special Instructions for Form 3

-Search for a word that appears in one of your past queries to filter out by that word.
+Search for a word that appears in one of your past queries to filter by that word.
 All queries containing that word will be left in the table, and words without it will be removed.

 ## URL for form 3